Realising the Centre: 1978 onwards

 Needless to say, the meeting came to an abrupt end.

-From then on, they just pulled their heads in and didn't critisie us any further.
+From then on, they just pulled their heads in and didn't criticise us any further.

 Jan Roberts 2024